dhanubalde/ecommerce-admin/README.md

 # Create Project
 ### Start by creating a new Next.js project using create-next-app:
-shell
 ```
 npx create-next-app@latest my-app --typescript --tailwind --eslint
 ```

 ### Create shadcn-ui init command to setup your project:
-shell
 ```
 npx shadcn-ui@latest init
 ```

-Another Requirements for Authentication ? we use Clerk Authentication here's a link : https://clerk.com/?utm_source=search.yahoo.com&utm_medium=referral&utm_campaign=none
+### Setup for Authentication ?
+We use Clerk Authentication here's a link : https://clerk.com/?utm_source=search.yahoo.com&utm_medium=referral&utm_campaign=none
 Create and  register your gmail account or manually

-then install the following  documentations from the site: shell
+then read the following instruction for installation from the site:
 ```
 npm install @clerk/nextjs
 ```